Krish6190/iot-project/README.md

 - **Shared Preferences**: For local storage of settings
 - **Workmanager**: For background tasks
 - **Shimmer**: For loading animations

+## Hardware Components

+### Arduino Setup

+The project uses the following hardware components:

+1. **Arduino Board**: Controls the entire image capture and transmission process
+   - Receives input from the PIR sensor
+   - Triggers the ESP-CAM to take photos when motion is detected
+   - Sends captured images to the backend server

+2. **ESP-CAM Module**: Camera module for capturing images
+   - OV2640 camera sensor
+   - Provides high-quality images suitable for security monitoring
+   - Connected to the Arduino board for control signals

+3. **PIR Motion Sensor**: Passive Infrared sensor for motion detection
+   - Detects movement in the monitored area
+   - Triggers the image capture workflow
+   - Adjustable sensitivity for different environments

+### Hardware Workflow

+1. The PIR sensor continuously monitors for motion in its field of view
+2. When motion is detected, it signals the Arduino board
+3. The Arduino triggers the ESP-CAM to capture an image
+4. The image is then sent to the backend server via HTTP POST request
+5. The backend processes the image and sends notifications to registered mobile devices

+### Hardware Requirements

+- Arduino Uno/Nano/Mega or compatible board
+- ESP32-CAM module with OV2640 camera
+- PIR motion sensor (HC-SR501 or similar)
+- Power supply (5V for Arduino)
+- Connecting wires and breadboard
+- Optional: 3D printed case for housing components

 ## Setup Instructions